brian-millerj/fetch-rewards-data-analyst-assessment/README.md

 ## Data Exploration
 First, I transformed the data into a more usable format using Python.
 See my [Jupyter Notebook](./formatting-json-to-csv.ipynb).
 Using Python, I transformed the JSON files into a csv to be imported into a Microsoft SQL Server database.
 From there, I explored the datasets to identify what each record in the datasets represent and if there were any duplicate records within the tables.

 I found that the brands and receipts tables represented one row per brand and receipt, respectively; however, the users table looks to contain duplicate userId's.
 Where there are 212 unique userId's, there are a total of 495 records meaning that there are duplicate records within the table.
-See [Identifying Duplicate Data](#identifying-duplicate-data) for a more detailed over of the users duplicate data.
-Luckily, each record that has a duplicate userId, each column is duplicated, therefore I am simply using distinct records.
+See [Identifying Duplicate Data](#identifying-duplicate-data) for a more detailed overview of the users duplicate data.
+Luckily, each record that has a duplicate userId, each column contains the same information, therefore I am simply using distinct records.

 ![duplicates](https://github.com/brian-millerj/fetch-rewards-data-analyst-assessment/assets/68014965/46465281-cfcb-4339-8ed0-66daae6f65de)